Information and resources for community organizations.

 • Guide for in-person or remote Extreme Heat Check-ins (National Collaborating Centre for Environmental Health check-in guide).

-• If your organization does not have capacity but is connected to seniors in the lower mainland who are not comfortable in English who could benefit from a check-in, there may be an opportunity to refer them to MOSAIC BC.
+• If your organization does not have capacity but is connected to seniors in the lower mainland who are not comfortable in English and who could benefit from a check-in, there may be an opportunity to refer them to MOSAIC BC.

 • If your community does not have access to water, be aware of outdoor resources, such as water fountains which can be found at TapMap (metrovancouver.org).